jones58/typespotting/README.md

 If I were to keep going and make this game more complicated, I would:

 - Make a new level (4) where trick fonts are introduced - visually similar fonts to Cooper Black as tricks to test players.
+There's a folder of such fonts in my images folder, under "tricks"

 - Introduce other fonts so it could become a learning tool for budding graphic and web designers.
 I also think it's important for non-designers and people in the street to be able to recognise and deconstruct their surroundings, particularly advertising and its power over our lives.
 [Everything is architecture, everyone an architect!](https://pbs.twimg.com/media/Dlh_mOmWsAIN9mo.jpg)